Ganges river dolphin: Conservation

-A 2017 population assessment estimated that less than 3,500 individuals of Platanista gangetica exist throughout the species' range.
+In 2017, it was estimated that the global Gangetic river dolphin population comprised less than 3,500 individuals.
 The underlying surveys are temporally patchy and believed to contain uncertainty.

 The Ministry of Environment and Forest declared the Gangetic dolphin the national aquatic animal of India.
 A stretch of the Ganges River between Sultanganj and Kahlgaon in Bihar has been declared a dolphin sanctuary and named Vikramshila Gangetic Dolphin Sanctuary, the first such protected area.

 The Uttar Pradesh government in India is propagating ancient Hindu texts in hopes of raising the community support to save the dolphins from disappearing.
-One of the lines being versed from Valimiki's Ramayan, highlighted the force by which the Ganges emerged from Lord Shivji's locks and along with this force came many species such as animals, fish, and the Shishumaar—the dolphin.
+One of the lines being versed from Valimiki's Ramayana, highlighted the force by which the Ganges emerged from Shiva's locks and along with this force came many species such as animals, fish, and the Shishumaar—the dolphin.

 On 31 December 2020, a dead adult dolphin was found at the Sharda canal in the Pratapgarh district in India.
-A video circulated on social media showing a dozen men beating the dolphin with sticks and an ax.
+A video circulated on social media showing a dozen men beating the dolphin with sticks and an axe.
 On 7 January 2021, three people were arrested.
+Similarly, there is another news story in which a few fishermen caught one Gangetic dolphin and feasted upon it, leading to their arrest by Kaushambhi police in Uttar Pradesh.

 The species is protected from international trade by its listing in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 This makes commercial international trade prohibited.

 Bangladesh has established six sanctuaries in the Sundarbans.

-Nonhuman personhood

-On 20 May 2013, India's Ministry of Environment and Forests declared dolphins ‘nonhuman persons’ and as such has forbidden their captivity for entertainment purposes; keeping dolphins in captivity must satisfy certain legal prerequisites.
+On 20 May 2013, India's Ministry of Environment and Forests declared dolphins 'nonhuman persons' and as such has forbidden their captivity for entertainment purposes; keeping dolphins in captivity must satisfy certain legal prerequisites.